technmsg/blog/v2/content/errata.md

 ## Affiliations ##

-I am currently employed by [Cloudera](http://www.cloudera.com), although the opinions expressed on this site are my own.
+I am currently employed by [Cloudera](http://www.cloudera.com) and [Anne Arundel County Public Schools](http://www.aacps.org), although the opinions expressed on this site are my own.

 I'm a participant in the [Amazon Services LLC Associates Program](https://affiliate-program.amazon.com/), an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to [amazon.com](http://www.amazon.com?tag=v2mdc-20).

-In others words, if I link to a product on [Amazon](http://www.amazon.com?tag=v2mdc-20) the link in­cludes an Associate ID code, so if you fol­low it and buy the product -- or any­thing else, from a [Canon 70D](http://www.amazon.com/gp/product/B00DMS0GTC/?tag=v2mdc-20) to [cat litter](http://www.amazon.com/gp/product/B004ANC83U/?tag=v2mdc-20) to [books on Hadoop Security](http://www.amazon.com/gp/product/1491900989/?tag=v2mdc-20) -- I might make a few bucks.
+In others words, if I link to a product on [Amazon](http://www.amazon.com?tag=v2mdc-20) the link includes an Associate ID code, so if you follow it and buy the product -- or anything else, from a [Canon 70D](http://www.amazon.com/gp/product/B00DMS0GTC/?tag=v2mdc-20) to [cat litter](http://www.amazon.com/gp/product/B004ANC83U/?tag=v2mdc-20) to [books on Hadoop Security](http://www.amazon.com/gp/product/1491900989/?tag=v2mdc-20) -- I might make a few bucks.
 Thankfully, I don't have any means to know who purchased what.

+I'm a participant in the [SunPower Referral](https://us.sunpower.com/refer-friends-and-family/) and [SolarCity Solar Ambassador](https://mysolarcity.com/Ambassador/register/) programs, which allow me to earn referral fees when you buy/lease a solar PV system from [SunPower](http://mbsy.co/sunpower/alexsolar) or [SolarCity](http://share.solarcity.com/alexm) when you sign up using one of the respective links on the site.

 ## Privacy ##